huy310304/SAT-score-prediction/classification/README.md

 # Classification with Binary Splitting

-In an attempt to classify SAT scores into 12 brackets using the binary splitting technique, a model was trained and evaluated.
+In an attempt to classify SAT scores into 12 brackets and using the binary splitting technique for `hsize` and `hsrank`, a model was trained and evaluated.
 The results, as illustrated in the plot below, demonstrate a general improvement in accuracy over time.
 However, concerns arise regarding overfitting as the validation loss steadily increases.

 <img src="../plotting_results/sat_classification_plot.png" width="600"/>